Infinium8/JupiterUI/README.md

 - Easily extendable
 - [and much more!](https://github.com/Infinium8/JupiterUI/wiki/Feature-list)

+## How will this help me?

+If you're looking for a design system that gets out of the way to let you focus on your project, you're in the right place.
+There's no overhead to Jupiter.
+It's a plug-and-play library.
+Once you learn the rules, it'll cut your style effort down a lot.

+### Is it production ready?

+Absolutely.
+We're using Jupiter in over 30 high-priority projects for some of our clients.
+We've ditched Tailwind and Bootstrap (and custom CSS!) in favor of it.

+### Is it easy to learn?

+You betcha!
+We've specifically designed Jupiter (both visually and programmatically) to be predictable, understandable, and efficient.
+Once you learn the "base" system, you're on your way to an elegant-looking website.

 ## Usage

 Simply download the `dist/jupiterui.css` file and add it to your project.